 To create a full-time RVer budget, first you need to know how much money you make and where it all goes.
-The only real way to do this is to save your receipts and start entering your expenditures each month into software like Quickbooks or Quicken, or Sage.
+The only real way to do this is to save your receipts and start entering your expenditures each month into financial budgeting apps like YNAB.
 The more time you have to do this before you hit the road, the better.

 Search online and you will find many RVers blogging about the cost of living on the road.
 Find those with a lifestyle similar to yours to help estimate your own expenses.